hypo69/hypo/docs/gemini/set 0/en/consultant/src/endpoints/advertisement/__init__.md

 # Example use of j_loads and j_loads_ns.
 Replace with actual usage.
-#  This example demonstrates loading data from a JSON file.
+#  This example demonStartes loading data from a JSON file.
 #  It is NOT used in the function.

 # def example_function():